yindia/s3fs/README.md

 s3fs: A simple S3-like service to upload, get, list, and delete files efficiently.
 Before getting started, read `TOOLING.md` to learn about the tooling used for the project.

+## Tooling and Release Information

+For detailed information on the development environment setup, refer to `TOOLING.md`.
+This document outlines the tools used in the project, including installation instructions for each tool.

+Additionally, `RELEASE.md` provides a comprehensive guide on the release process for the software, including how to create tags, build Docker images, and release the CLI on GitHub.

 ## Architecture

 ```mermaid